-Meanwhile, back at Research, B. Stroustrup has been busy adding "classes" to C[Stro1981a].
-Classes (nothing to do with going back to school) are the interesting part of Simula 67.
+Meanwhile, back at Research, B. Stroustrup has been busy adding "classes" to C. Classes (nothing to do with going back to school) are the interesting part of Simula 67.
 They provide for orderly interchange of data between modules, with no possibility of hidden dependencies.
 A class consists of data (normally inaccessible from outside the class) and functions which are normally accessible from outside but which may be declared as inaccessible.
 One typically defines a class and publishes the names of the accessible functions.
-Functions outside the class cannot reference the data within that class except by calling the class's publicly-accessible functions.
+Functions outside the class cannot reference the data within that class except by calling the class's publicly accessible functions.
 This enforces modularity by hiding the details of a particular class's internals from other routines.
 Classes can be nested, of course, so you can develop such things as queues and stacks of objects.
-The compiler encompassing all recent developments, including classes, declaration of function parameters for type checking, and other recent developments is given the name "C++" [Stro1984a, Stro1984b].
-C programmers will recognize the pun; for others, it simply means "an incremented (augmented?) form of the C language, which retains the value of the old language''.
-C++ has been in use for some time within the Labs, and was recently (1985) released for external sale.
-[C++ hasn't worked out as well as we'd hoped in 1984 [Stro1989a].
-If the differences between Algol 60 and Simula 67, edited with taste to remove complexity such as the built-in text class, had been added to C, the result might have been an interesting language (C+=simula-algol60 rather than C++), but C++ is now too big, redundant and confused for our tastes.
-Luckily the ANSI C++ committee has put something of a brake on further bloat (though failed ideas from languages like Lisp have been tossed in), but it's too late already.
-Java is in a sense a reaction to C++: a distilled C++ without concern for C compatibility.]
+The C compiler encompassing all recent developments, including classes, declaration of function parameters for type checking, and other recent developments is given the name "C++".
+C programmers will recognize the pun; for others, it simply means "an incremented (augmented?) form of the C language, which retains the value of the old language".
+C++ has been in use for some time within the Labs, and is now available to the public from AT&T.

-In addition to a C compiler, one needs a series of library routines to do Input/Output and some 'extra-linguistic' operations such as setexit()/reset() in V6 or setjmp()/longjmp() in V7.
-The first 'portable C library' [Lesk1975a] was written by Mike Lesk, and was implemented on PDP-11 UNIX, the IBM 370, and the Honeywell 6000 with the GCOS operating system.
-It set the style for subsequent development, and in Version 7 there was a 'new portable I/O library' [Kern1979a] written by Ritchie.
+In addition to the compiler, one needs a series of library routines to do Input/Output and some 'extra-linguistic' operations such as setexit() in V6 or longjmp() in V7.
+The first 'portable C library' was written by Mike Lesk, and was implemented on the PDP-11, the IBM 370, and the Honeywell 6000 with the GCOS operating system.
+It set the style for subsequent development, and in Version 7 there was a 'new portable I/O library' written by Ritchie.
 This has become known as ''stdio'' (pronounced ''stuh-DYE-oh'') for the name of its header file.
 This is the I/O library distributed with all real UNIXes today.

 The current C compilers for the PDP-11 continue to derive from the Ritchie versions.
 Pcc for the PDP-11 never worked as well as the Ritchie compiler.
-Most other machines use pcc-based C translators since the Ritchie compiler only works for PDP-11's (though Amdahl bravely ported it to the IBM 370 for their UTS [Wals1982a] UNIX port).
+Most other machines use pcc-based C translators since the Ritchie compiler only works for PDP-11's.
 Many systems integrators wait earnestly for the release of pcc2 since porting pcc takes a non-trivial amount of work.

 The future of the C language is not primarily in the hands of people like Dennis Ritchie and Steve Johnson and B. Stroustrup.
 Rather, it is in the hands of the ANSI C Language standards committee.
 But in the final sense, it is in the hands of programmers everywhere.
 Partly because ANSI is a democratic agency, and any member of the committee has as much voice as a Dennis Ritchie or a Steve Johnson.
 And also because C is a powerful language, and like all powerful tools it can be used or abused.
-This is not the place for a tutorial on C style, but the interested reader can refer to the paper by Tilson cited above and our own USENIX paper [Darw1985a].
+This is not the place for a tutorial on C style, but the interested reader can refer to the paper by Tilson cited above.
 Good use of C leads to rapid development of high-level code; poor use of the language leads to code that looks like it was written in assembler.
 As we have seen, in a few cases it has been.